Azure/AzureStack-QuickStart-Templates/appservice-fileserver-sqlserver-ha/README.md

 ## Notes

 UPDATE: 2022-10-23
-* This template was updated to support selecting Windows 2016 Server, Windows 2019 Server or Windows 2022 Server for AD and SOFS cluster and SQL2019 on Windows 2019 Server or SQL2016 on Windows 2016 Server for the SQL cluster
+* This template was updated to support selecting Windows 2019 Server or Windows 2022 Server for AD and SOFS cluster and SQL2019 on Windows 2019 Server for the SQL cluster
 * Files modified:
   * azuredeploy.json
     * To add the new SKU selection parameter for AD and SOFS cluster